brydenver2/docker-swarm-mcp/SECURITY-AUDIT-REPORT.md

 ## Conclusion

-The Docker MCP Server is **production-ready from a security perspective** with the following caveats:
+The Docker Swarm MCP Server is **production-ready from a security perspective** with the following caveats:

 ### ✅ Strong Points
 1. Robust authentication with HMAC verification